linda-seiter/cmsc315_project3/Project3.md

    value must satisfy based on its ancestors.

 4. **What Happens at the Leaves?**
-   Determine what the base case should be when you reach the end of a branch — what does that mean for the validity of the tree?
+   Determine what the base case should be when you reach the end of a branch.

 5. **Avoid Local Comparisons Only:**
-   Be careful not to only compare a node to its immediate children — that alone isn’t enough to validate the entire tree structure.
+   Be careful not to only compare a node to its immediate children as that alone isn’t enough to validate the entire tree structure.

 Given this sample tree: